SamuelAndresPascal/cosmoloj-py/bibliograpy/README.md

                                       scope=_SCOPE)
 ```

-Note the scope name *must* be provided by the `--scope` option and be properly initialized using the `--init-scope`
-option.

 A default `SHARED_SCOPE` shared scope is provided by the `bibliograpy.api_bibtex` module.
 If this name is supplied to
-the `--scope` option, no initialization is necessary unless the user wants to shadow the common `SHARED_SCOPE`.
+the `--scope` option, no initialization is necessary (unless the user wants to shadow the common `SHARED_SCOPE`).

-## API
+## API / Documentation library

-Hence, is it possible to factorize all bibliographic sources as variables in a single module, using them as arguments of
+Hence, is it possible to factorize all bibliographic sources contained in a bibliography file as variables in a python
-decorators.
+module.

+Then, the Bibliograpy API allows using them as arguments of decorators.

 ```py
 """The bibliography module."""